modedevteam/mode/README.md

 ### Personalize
 Tailor Mode to fit your coding style and needs: change models, prompts, temperature, and more.

-# Join Us on this Journey
+## Be part of the journey

-We built Mode because we love building, just like you.
-Our journey is just beginning – we're continuously improving Mode and working on an exciting roadmap: smart autocompletion, automating routine tasks, collaborating across files, and supporting even more language models and providers.
+We created Mode because we love building, just like you.
+Our journey is just beginning – we're continuously improving and have an exciting roadmap ahead: smart autocompletion, automating routine tasks, collaborating across files, and supporting even more language models and providers.

 Have questions?
 Reach out (hi@getmode.dev) or drop by our [Discord](https://discord.gg/XHxbjcRM).
+You can also visit our [Mode Community](https://github.com/modedevteam/mode-community/blob/main/README.md) to submit feature requests, report bugs, and share your ideas.
 Give Mode a try, and let's build something amazing together.